terrapkg/packages/anda/langs/nim/README.md

 # Terra langs/nim Folder

-This folder is for nim specific or misc nim packages.
+This folder is for Nim specific or miscellaneous Nim packages.